miso-lims/miso-lims/docs/user_manual/boxes.md

 sample mode is enabled), and when receiving libraries.

 1. Click the appropriate box and fill out how many items to create/receive/propagate:
-	* Creating samples: Go to the Samples list page and click "Create" in the toolbar at the top left of the table.
+    * Creating samples: Go to the Samples list page and click "Create" in the toolbar at the top of the table.
 In the Create Samples dialog box that opens, check "Create New Box", fill out the rest of the fields in the dialog, and click "Create".
     * Propagating samples or libraries: Go to the Samples list page.
-Check the box next to the desired parent samples and click "Propagate" in the toolbar at the top left of the table.
+Check the box next to the desired parent samples and click "Propagate" in the toolbar at the top of the table.
 In the Propagate dialog box that opens, check "Create New Box", fill out the rest of the fields in the dialog, and click "Propagate".
-  * Receiving libraries: Go to the Libraries list page and click "Receive" in the toolbar at the top left of the table.
+    * Receiving libraries: Go to the Libraries list page and click "Receive" in the toolbar at the top of the table.
 In the Receive Libraries dialog box that opens, check "Create New Box", fill out the rest of the fields in the dialog, and click "Receive".
 1. The open dialog box displays Create Box fields.
 Fill out the fields and click "Create".
 1. The bulk create/propagate/receive items page will open, and the Box Alias field will be filled in with the alias of the newly-created box.
 Continue creating/propagating/receiving items as per usual.